Mike Ginley

 1. Make a copy of the SEO Content Audit Template.

-2. Open up your ‘Search Console Screaming Frog Export‘.
+2. Open up your ‘Internal Screaming Frog Export‘.

-3. Copy all of it and paste it into cell I8.
+3. Match all of the columns in the sheet and paste it into cell L8.

 1. Add or delete any rows for Columns A-G depending on the number of rows you paste.